 In this example, I’ve also included an “access-class” command that restricts where I can access this device from.

-SSH will not work until you create the public and private keys.
+SSH won’t work until you create the public and private keys.

 crypto key generate rsa